imazen/imageflow-dotnet-server/src/Imageflow.Server.Storage.RemoteReader/README.md

 ```

 ## Add a Retry Policy for Transient Errors
-Add the `Microsoft.Extensions.Http.Polly` nuget package to your project
+Adding the `Microsoft.Extensions.Http.Polly` nuget package to your project will make available the Polly ClientBuilderExtensions.
 ```
     services.AddHttpClient(nameof(RemoteReaderService))
         .AddTransientHttpErrorPolicy(builder => builder.RetryAsync());